LearnOnDemandSystems/docs/guides/github-integration/github-integration.md

 folder, inside of the folder created on step 2.
 1. If you want to store videos for your lab in GitHub, these can be stored in the *media* folder as well.

-> [KNOWLEDGE] If you would like more information about authoring labs with IDLx, see our [IDLx Authoring Guide](https://raw.githubusercontent.com/LearnOnDemandSystems/docs/master/guides/idl2/idlv2-authoring-guide-and-best-practice.md).
+> [!KNOWLEDGE] If you would like more information about authoring labs with IDLx, see our [IDLx Authoring Guide](https://raw.githubusercontent.com/LearnOnDemandSystems/docs/master/guides/idl2/idlv2-authoring-guide-and-best-practice.md).

 If you are writing IDL (legacy) content for a lab that does not yet have any content in LOD, start by doing the following: